What are the top lithium stocks to watch?

 Top lithium ETFs

-Choosing a stock is one way of getting into the lithium market, but exchange-traded funds (ETFs) can allow investors to gain broader exposure at a lower risk.
+Choosing a stock is one way of getting into the lithium market, but exchange-traded funds (ETFs) can allow traders to gain broader exposure at a lower risk.
 ETFs behave like stocks do, but they derive their value from investing in numerous companies operating in the same sector.
-This means you can invest in a slice of numerous lithium companies through an ETF, rather than putting all your eggs in one basket by picking an individual stock.
+This means you can trade in a slice of numerous lithium companies through an ETF, rather than putting all your eggs in one basket by picking an individual stock.

 These ETFs, however, will be vulnerable to any market downturn that hits all lithium or battery stocks and won’t offer the same diversification or defensive properties that some of the largest lithium producers offer.